About the Trustees:

 Heather brings her experience of overseas development and excellent communication skills to the Board of Community Action Ghana.

 Chair of Trustees.
-Adrian first went to Ghana in 1967 with VSO where he taught in a Junior Seminary and met his wife, Heather.
+Adrian first went to Ghana in 1967 with VSO where he taught in St Mary’s Junior Seminary and met his wife, Heather.
 In 1974 Adrian (and Heather) worked in a Teacher Training College in Northern Nigeria where he taught Science and set up a school laboratory.
 He was also in charge of the college maintenance.
 Adrian lived with his family in Botswana from 1979 to 1985 where he worked, first for the In-service Teacher Training team then as Manager of the Teaching Aid Production Unit.
 He visited primary schools and ran courses for teachers, as well as overseeing the development of new teaching aids.
 On returning to England in 1985, the family bought a small holding and Adrian taught science at the local comprehensive school.
 He was in charge of Examinations and also set up the Duke of Edinburgh scheme in the school.
 In 2001 and 2002 he travelled to Namibia with students organised by World Challenge.
 In 2002, Adrian and Heather moved to Oxford where Adrian taught at a special needs school.
 When he retired from teaching, he worked for the charity Mango – Management Accounting for NGOs.
 He has served as a Trustee on a variety of school governing boards and served eight years as a District Councillor.

 Adrian returned to Ghana in 2009 and 2010 to work on a toilet building project in the Volta Region.
 He kept in touch with several people and in 2018 set up a similar project in another village with generous financial support from family and friends.
 Heather and his daughter Alyrene returned with him in 2019 for the completion of the project and to set up, Community Action Ghana as an official charity.